InternetFreedomFoundation/archive/content/post/we-wrote-the-hmo-to-urge-them-to-issue-an-advisory-on-arrests-for-social-media-use-under-the-epidemic-diseases-act.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Coronavirus", "fakenews", "misinformation"] date = 2020-04-30T07:03:16Z
+categories = ['Coronavirus', 'fakenews', 'misinformation'] date = 2020-04-30T07:03:16Z
-description = ""
+description = ''
 draft = false
-slug = "we-wrote-the-hmo-to-urge-them-to-issue-an-advisory-on-arrests-for-social-media-use-under-the-epidemic-diseases-act"
+slug = 'we-wrote-the-hmo-to-urge-them-to-issue-an-advisory-on-arrests-for-social-media-use-under-the-epidemic-diseases-act'
-summary = "We have written to the Union Home Ministry to urgently issue an advisory to State Governments with a draft SOP, to tackle the menace of COVID-19 related disinformation without resorting to overzealous criminal prosecutions. " tags = ["Coronavirus", "fakenews", "misinformation"] title = "We wrote to the HMO urging them to issue an advisory against arrests for social media use under the Epidemic Diseases Act #FreeToMeme"
+summary = 'We have written to the Union Home Ministry to urgently issue an advisory to State Governments with a draft SOP, to tackle the menace of COVID-19 related disinformation without resorting to overzealous criminal prosecutions. ' tags = ['Coronavirus', 'fakenews', 'misinformation'] title = 'We wrote to the HMO urging them to issue an advisory against arrests for social media use under the Epidemic Diseases Act #FreeToMeme'

 +++